Harouak24/xFx/protocol/README.md

 - **upload[one space][file name][one space][file size][Line Feed]**

 After sending the header, the client shall send the bytes of the file

+## Get the list of files
+If the client wants to get the list of files, then the header will be as the following:
+- **get[one space]files[Line Feed]**

+After sending the header, the server shall send the file names on ServerShare